purpleladydragons/purpleladydragons.github.io/_posts/2021-12-22-Dockerizing-your-shoddy-project.md

 More reliable though is to publish the libraries to pypi and do a normal pip install.

 ## Upload docker image to remote box
+We'll be tarring the image and uploading it to the remote box.
+It's imperative to ignore this tar file in the future otherwise our tar file will grow in size every time.
+So your `.dockerignore` should have something like `*.tar` in it

+Then to upload and deploy the image we run the below commands.
+Optionally, we can remove the old image on the remotebox as well.
 ```shell
 $ docker build -t . my-docker-image
 $ docker save -o /absolute/path/to/save/tar/file.tar my-docker-image